 A significant part of many marketing roles - such as advertising copywriter or social media manager - is producing effective copy and campaigns, so in growing your social media presence and building an online portfolio you'll demonstrate the skills and marketing experience that employers are looking for.
 Find out more about job hunting and social media and how to gain media work experience.

 You should also consider taking a proactive approach to your job search - prove your drive and enthusiasm for entering the sector by sending speculative applications to companies you'd like to work for, even if you're just looking into short-term work shadowing opportunities.

 Degrees in marketing or related subjects aren't usually necessary, as employers tend to favour particular skills, attributes and any relevant work experience that you've managed to gain.
 Graduates who've studied courses that require creativity and excellent communication often find that they fit these roles, although digital skills are a must.

-However, if you do hold a degree in digital marketing, advertising, public relations (PR), media, journalism, communications or event management, this demonstrates interest in the industry, and may prove to be advantageous, as well as aiding career progression.
+However, if you do hold a degree in digital marketing, advertising, PR, media, journalism, communications or event management, this demonstrates interest in the industry, and may prove to be advantageous, as well as aiding career progression.

 See marketing courses to discover ways to get your own marketing skills up to scratch.

 Alternatively, you could explore what's involved in a marketing apprenticeship.